pedrocrisp/Wetlab-Protocols/RNAseq_stranded_Illumina_thirds.md

 6. Place sample in magnetic rack for 5 min.
 7. Remove and discard all the supernatant.
 8. Remove sample from rack.
-9. Add 66.7 μl of Bead Washing Buffer and pipet up and down until beads are in a homogenous suspension.
+9. Add 66.7 μl of Bead Washing Buffer and pipette up and down until beads are in a homogenous suspension.
 10. Place the sample back in the magnetic rack for 5 min.
 11. Remove and discard all the supernatant.
-12. Add 16.7 μl of Elution Buffer and pipet up and down until beads are in a homogenous suspension.
+12. Add 16.7 μl of Elution Buffer and pipette up and down until beads are in a homogenous suspension.
 13. Incubate in thermocycler:

    |˚C | time|